 The Company's cash products include securities issued by the U.S. government and its agencies and instrumentalities, other sovereign debt obligations, corporate and other debt securities, corporate equity securities, exchange traded funds and physical commodities.
 The fair value of these products is based principally on observable market prices or is derived from observable market parameters.
 These products generally do not entail a significant degree of judgment in determining fair value.
-Examples of products for which actively quoted prices or pricing parameters are available or for which fair value is derived from actively quoted prices or pricing parameters include securities issued by the U.S. government and its agencies and instrumentalities, exchange traded corporate equity securities, most municipal debt securities, most corporate debt securities, most high-yield debt securities, physical commodities, certain traded loan products and most mortgage-backed securities.
+Examples of products for which actively quoted prices or pricing parameters are available or for which fair value is derived from actively quoted prices or pricing parameters include securities, most municipal debt securities, most corporate debt securities, most high-yield debt securities, physical commodities, certain traded loan products and most mortgage-backed securities.

 By contrast, some cash products exhibit little or no price transparency, and the determination of the fair value requires more judgment.
 Examples of cash products with little or no price transparency include certain high-yield debt, certain collateralized mortgage obligations, certain traded loan products, distressed debt securities (i.e., securities of issuers encountering financial difficulties, including bankruptcy or insolvency) and equity securities that are not publicly traded.
 Generally, the fair value of these types of cash products is determined using one of several valuation techniques appropriate for the product, which can include cash flow analysis, revenue or net income analysis, default recovery analysis (i.e., analysis of the likelihood of default and the potential for recovery) and other analyses applied consistently.
-At February 28, 2003, the fair value of cash products with little or no price transparency recorded in financial instruments owned and financial instruments sold, not yet purchased was \$7.3 billion and \$0.1 billion, respectively.
+At May 31, 2003, the fair value of cash products with little or no price transparency recorded in financial instruments owned and financial instruments sold, not yet purchased was \$9.0 billion and \$0.1 billion, respectively.

 The Company's derivative products include listed and over-the-counter ("OTC") derivatives.
 Listed derivatives have valuation attributes similar to the cash products valued using observable market prices or market parameters described above.
-Fair values for listed derivatives recorded as financial instruments owned and financial instruments sold, not yet purchased amounted to \$2.0 billion and \$2.2 billion, respectively, at February 28, 2003.
+Fair values for listed derivatives recorded as financial instruments owned and financial instruments sold, not yet purchased amounted to \$3.1 billion and \$4.4 billion, respectively, at May 31, 2003.
 OTC derivatives included a wide variety of instruments, such as interest rate swap and option contracts, foreign currency option contracts, credit and equity swap and option contracts, and commodity swap and option contracts.
-Fair values for OTC derivative products recorded as financial instruments owned and financial instruments sold, not yet purchased, which amounted to \$48.2 billion and \$40.4 billion, respectively, at February 28, 2003, were derived from pricing models.
+Fair values for OTC derivative products recorded as financial instruments owned and financial instruments sold, not yet purchased, which amounted to \$52.6 billion and \$44.0 billion, respectively, at May 31, 2003, were derived from pricing models.